Coderishi9/Python-Projects/README.md

 ## Transformation or Lambda

 Spark Transformation is a function that takes the inputs as RDD and map into another format without changing the input.
-The Lambdas are separated and implemented in Transformation.scala class.
+The Lambdas are separated and implemented in ```Transformation.scala class```.
 Currently we are supporting minimal number of transformations.
 The supported transformations are below,

 - Conversion
 - Parsing